 Short Sales: A short sale is another option if you do not want to face foreclosure and do not care about walking away from your property.
 With a short sale you would find someone willing to buy the property, and we would assist you in negotiating with the lender to sell the property for less than it is worth while still fulfilling your obligation to the lender.
 In essence, we would assist you in trying to get the lender to accept a lower payoff than the lender is owed.

-Time is key in defending your home; contact us today to schedule a free consultation to discuss which options might be right for you.
+Time is key in defending your home; contact us today to schedule a consultation to discuss which options might be right for you.